sigau/easy_irods_commands/README.md

 FAL56006_29db37dd_251.fast5
 ```
 ### SYNCHRO : SYNCHRONISE MODIFIED DATA FROM A LOCAL FOLDER WITH IRODS
+This command take as argument the path to a local folder you want to synchronise with irods.
+If the folder is not already on irods it will be created at the root (/zone/home/user) and synchronise using rsync.
+This command can be use when you create a new project and you know that it will be often modified.
+This command calculate the sha256 of the local file and look for their present in the icat, if they're not in the icat (the file doesn't exist yet in irods or had been edited in local) the file is send to irods
 ```
+### SYNCHRONISE THE LOCAL FOLDER "fast5"
+$ ils
+/lbbeZone/home/gdebaecker:
+  C- /lbbeZone/home/gdebaecker/irods_test
+  C- /lbbeZone/home/gdebaecker/NeGa
+  C- /lbbeZone/home/gdebaecker/sr_aselus
+  C- /lbbeZone/home/gdebaecker/test_synchro

+$ ./easicmd.py synchro /beegfs/home/gdebaecker/irule/fast5/

+$ ils
+/lbbeZone/home/gdebaecker:
+  C- /lbbeZone/home/gdebaecker/fast5
+  C- /lbbeZone/home/gdebaecker/irods_test
+  C- /lbbeZone/home/gdebaecker/NeGa
+  C- /lbbeZone/home/gdebaecker/sr_aselus
+  C- /lbbeZone/home/gdebaecker/test_synchro
 ```

 ### IMKDIR : CREATE AN IRODS WITHOUT KNOWING THE FULL TREE VIEW
+When you want to create a new irods folder without knowing the full tree view.
+It had the "-p" option so you can create parents folder while creating a folder.
 ```
+$ ils -r

+C- /lbbeZone/home/gdebaecker/irods_test
+/lbbeZone/home/gdebaecker/irods_test:
+  final_summary_FAL56006_29db37dd.txt
+  C- /lbbeZone/home/gdebaecker/NeGa
+  C- /lbbeZone/home/gdebaecker/sr_aselus

+$ ./easicmd.py imkdir
+create : /lbbeZone/home/gdebaecker/irods_test/test_C-test/raw_test/raw_test2/new_folder

+$ ils /lbbeZone/home/gdebaecker/irods_test/test_C-test/raw_test/raw_test2/
+/lbbeZone/home/gdebaecker/irods_test/test_C-test/raw_test/raw_test2:
+  C- /lbbeZone/home/gdebaecker/irods_test/test_C-test/raw_test/raw_test2/new_folder

 ```